-Are you wondering how often you should bathe your baby or toddler? (how often should you bath baby or toddler) If so, don’t feel silly!
+Are you wondering how often you should bathe your baby or toddler? (how often should you bathe baby or toddler) If so, don’t feel silly!
 A lot of parents find themselves googling questions about parenthood that, once upon a time, would have seemed to have obvious answers.
-And, as it turns out, there are plenty of opinions about many baths our young children should receive each week.
+And, as it turns out, there are plenty of opinions about how many baths our young children should receive each week.

 Why Bathing is Good